 Jaw Reduction- Masseter Muscle – Facial shaping

-Botox/ Dysport jaw reduction can create a natural, subtle improvement to the area without any of the downtime or potential complications.
+Botox / Dysport jaw reduction can create a natural, subtle improvement to the area without any of the downtime or potential complications associated with surgery.
 Jaw reduction surgery can cause sensation issues, dental alignment issues, and potential for pain along the TMJ junction.
 Botox jaw reduction is actually one of the treatments for TMJ discomfort.

-Our Injectors at Luna are highly skilled and specialize in the masseter injection technique, due to the specific cultural influences with the bay area this injection has been highly sought after within the Asian population in San Francisco and is quite common.
+Our Injectors at Luna are highly skilled and specialize in the masseter injection technique.
+This injection technique has been highly sought after within the Asian population in San Francisco due to specific cultural influences within the Bay Area, and is very commonly performed.

 What to expect, is there downtime?